A person walks into a library.

 Beekeepers’ Brains $100/lb

-Upon reading the sign, the traveler noted, “My, those beekeepers’ brains are expensive – they must be very powerful!”
+Upon reading the sign, the traveller noted, “My, those beekeepers’ brains are expensive – they must be very powerful!”
 The butcher replied, “Not really.
 They’re expensive because it takes so many beekeepers to get one pound of brains!!”

 Amen-ded slightly from the story told in February at the Bay Lake Missionary Baptist Church: A beekeeper was very stressed out.
 He and his wife went to see the doctor.
 The doctor examined the beekeeper for some time and then asked to see the man’s wife, alone.
 “Listen,” says the doctor, “Your husband is way over-worked.
 He worries about everything too much.
 If some big changes aren’t made, he will be dead in less than six months.”
 The wife wanted to know what she should do and the doctor replied, “Well, I know you’ve got a great career, but you’ll have to quit your job, stay home with the kids, bake lots of bread and cook lots of vegetables, keep the house spotless, and give the man a big hug around the neck every time you see him…” On the way home, the beekeeper asked his wife what the doctor had talked to her about.
 The wife looked at her husband and said, “I’m sorry dear, but you’re not going to make it.”